Small page, high-value. If you’re writing a /decide call and unsure whether to pass ruleset_id or rulebook_id, you’re in the right place.

 private | no — needs an API key with decide | no (unless same tenant) |

 Every new ruleset defaults to private.
-The exception: publishing with a slug under the reserved aethis/* namespace on an internal API key auto-flips visibility to public.
+The exception: publishing with a slug under the reserved aethis/* namespace auto-flips visibility to public.
 For everything else, call PATCH /rulesets/<id>/visibility after publish.

 The aethis/* namespace